-- mfhdf.h Contains contains symbolic constants and public data structures for HDF's SD interface. mfhdf.h must be included by any program that uses the HDF library. - hdf.h Contains all the symbolic constants and public data structures required by HDF. hdf.h is automatically included in a program when mfhdf.h is included, so programmers need not explicitly include it. - hdfi.h Contains specific portability information about each platform on which HDF is supported. hdfi.h is automatically included in a program when hdf.h is included, so programmers need not explicitly include it.
+- mfhdf.h Contains symbolic constants and public data structures for HDF's SD interface. mfhdf.h must be included by any program that uses the SD API of the HDF library. - hdf.h Contains all the symbolic constants and public data structures required by HDF. hdf.h must be included by any program that uses the HDF library.
+(Note that this file is automatically included by the inclusion of mfhdf.h and need not be included separately.) - hdfi.h Contains specific portability information about each platform on which HDF is supported. hdfi.h is automatically included in a program when hdf.h is included, so programmers need not explicitly include it.

-Refer to Chapter 11, "Portability Issues," for more information on hdfi.h and other portability issues.
+Refer to Chapter 11, Portability Issues, for more information on hdfi.h and other portability issues.
 Refer to Table 3a for the listing of the header files provided in the current version of the HDF library.